 How Housing Triage Can Help you

-At Housing Triage we work with surveyors to identify how much Japanese Knotweed you have.
+At Housing Triage we work with surveyors to identify knotweed and how much Japanese Knotweed you have.
 Once your claim has been approved we work with solicitors to help you receive the maximum compensation you can get to help fund the removal of this vicious plant.